 It was very clear from centres' annotation that both teachers and students had valued this task.
-The scenarios had undoubtedly led in the vast majority of cases to interesting, meaningful and relevant discussions and presentations.
+The scenarios had undoubtedly led, in the vast majority of cases, to interesting, meaningful and relevant discussions and presentations.
 Where centres had used the tasks as the building blocks for the NEA, their students had often demonstrated clear engagement and interest with the subsequent tasks.
 There were some excellent examples of assessment recording, where teachers had meticulously recorded how the students had responded to the tasks, with cross referencing to the assessment criteria.
+Many centres chose to also include an annotated Spoken Language grid for each student which was very useful in helping to confirm the centre's standards.

 However, there were a number of centres who misinterpreted the annotation required in this section.
-In those cases centres had either omitted any reference to the context of the students' performance or had not made reference to the Assessment Objectives.
+In those cases centres had either omitted any reference to the context of the students' performance or had failed to reference the Assessment Objectives.
+There were also instances of very brief comments that did not fully support the mark awarded.
 This made it difficult for the moderator to confirm the centre's standards.
-In this instance centres were advised, through feedback, that it is a requirement of the specification that annotation should be contextualised and embedded in the assessment criteria.
-There were also a small number of instances where centres had awarded marks for the Spoken Language task, but hadn't justified the marking with any comment.
+In this instance centres were advised, through feedback, that it is a requirement of the specification that annotation should be contextualised and embedded in the Assessment Criteria.
+This lack of annotation could potentially reduce the marks available to the student.
+There were also a small number of instances where centres had awarded marks for the Spoken Language Task, but failed to provide any comment.
 In these cases moderators requested comments, as no marks could be confirmed until the centre had provided evidence for the task.
-However, it is important to note, that these issues were isolated to a small number of centres.